NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 If an extension is ultimately required, tutorials for the process may be found through the :nwb-overview:`NWB Overview for Extensions <extensions_tutorial/extensions_tutorial_home.html>`.

-It is also encouraged for extensions to self-contain their own check functions for Best Practices defined for those particular extensions.
+It is also encouraged for extensions to contain their own check functions for their own best practices.
 See the NWBInspector Developer instructions for how to do this.  # TODO find link for that